 High Availability Systems

-Smart Factory, connecting multiple Machines in Order to fulfil Customer on Demand and Customization Request
+Smart Factory: Connecting multiple Machines to fulfil Customer on Demand and Customization Request

 Building a smart factory with multiple and heterogeneous machines requires connectivity, coordination, flexibility and re-configuration on the fly.
-Especially when customers are entitled to order custom goods.
-In extreme cases there can be lots with just one single production cycle.
+Especially when customers are entitled to order customized goods.
+In extreme cases, there may be batches with only a single production cycle.

-Safety IEC 61508: Highest Level, Operator and Robot working Hand in Hand
+Safety IEC 61508: Operator and Robot working Hand in Hand

 In the past, industrial Safety used to avoid software issues by means of an emergency buzzer.
 Nowadays, software is capable to monitor human-robot interaction with 3D cameras, enabling automatic collision/distance detection.
 In general, the trend is moving towards highly complex software which can get people killed or injured if something goes wrong.
 However, this requires certification up to the highest levels.
 Coming from the Avionics world, this is where PikeOS has its strengths.